LudusExe/Italian-Food-for-Voxelibre/README.md

 This mod adds a variety of traditional Italian foods, ingredients, and cooking tools.
-Grow fresh basil and tomatoes, craft delicious meals, and enjoy new gameplay mechanics like cheese fermentation and potion effects.
+Grow fresh basil and tomatoes, craft delicious meals, and enjoy new gameplay mechanics like potion effects.

 Features:
 *  Foods: Pizza, lasagna, spaghetti, bruschetta, cannoli, tiramisu, and more